windhamdavid/til/notes/work/wealth.md

 ## Log

-- 24/09/12 - Changed brokers and moved investments to a se
+- 24/09/12 - new broker, added stocks, and learning more about investing
-- 23/12/18 - Needed a place to note some news on [Investments](#investments)
+- 23/12/18 - needed a place to note some news on investing

 ## About